 It doesn’t have to be straight away; you might be thinking five to ten years time.
 But that’s fine.
 Start doing some research into where you might like to go and things you might like to do.
 You might even find that you get ideas for a shorter holiday to take in between big trips.

-Check out our article on six steps to make your travel career break a reality for some ideas on how to go about your planning.
+Check out our guide to planning a round-the-world trip for some ideas on how to go about your planning.

 Challenge yourself with new life goals